adessoSE/jekyll2cms/README.md

 1. Rebuild your app with `gradlew build`
 2. Run `docker build -t jekyll2cms:latest` to build an actual image
-3. Push your Image to a registry ([see the documentation](https://docs.docker.com/engine/reference/commandline/push/)) or run it locally
+3. Run the image locally with `docker run -d --name jekyll2cms jekyll2cms:latest`
-4. Run the image `docker run -d --name jekyll2cms jekyll2cms:latest`
+4. To see the logs use `docker logs jekyll2cms`

-To see the logs use `docker logs jekyll2cms`.
+5. If you want to deploy it, push your image to a registry ([see the documentation](https://docs.docker.com/engine/reference/commandline/push/))

-## How to work with jeyll2cms
+## How to work with jekyll2cms
-After you started the application without faults, it will clone the remote repository.
-If there is already a local clone, the repository will fetch and merge (pull) updates automatically.
-The received blog-content in markdown will be transformed into First-Spirit-compatible XML, which is stored in the folder you defined in the application properties and pushed back to the remote repository.
+After you successfully started the application, it will clone the remote repository.
+If there is already a local clone, updates will be pulled automatically.
+The received blog-content in markdown will be transformed into FirstSpirit compatible XML, which is stored in the directory you defined in the `application.properties` file and pushed back to the remote repository.

-To check for updates, jekyll2cms executes every 10 seconds a new pull to check regularly for new blog posts.
-If the application detects a change in markdown-file, the XML will be updated and pushed to the remote repository.
+Jekyll2cms updates the repository every 10 seconds to check for new blog posts.
+If the application detects changes in a markdown-file, the XML files will be updated and pushed to the remote repository.

 ### Add Blogpost
-If you want to create a blog post, you must define a markdown file which follows the following structure:
+To add new posts, simply add a file in the directory you configured in the `jekyll.path.posts` property that follows the convention `YYYY-MM-DD-name-of-post.markdown` and includes the necessary [front matter](https://jekyllrb.com/docs/frontmatter/), which should look something like this:

     ---
     # layout is required.
 DO NOT CHANGE.
     layout: [post, post-xml]
     # title is required.
 Add the title of your post.